-Premarital counseling is a type of therapy that helps couples prepare for marriage.
-Premarital counseling can help ensure that you and your partner have a strong, healthy relationship — giving you a better chance for a stable and satisfying marriage.
-This kind of counseling can also help you identify weaknesses that could become problems during marriage.
+Premarital counselling is a type of therapy that helps couples prepare for marriage.
+Premarital counselling can help ensure that you and your partner have a strong, healthy relationship — giving you a better chance for a stable and satisfying marriage.
+This kind of counseling can also help you identify areas of growth that could become problematic during marriage.

-Premarital counseling is often provided by licensed therapists known as marriage and family therapists.
+Premarital counselling is often provided by licensed therapists known as Marriage and Family Therapists.
 These therapists have graduate or postgraduate degrees.
-Counseling might be offered through religious institutions as well.
-In fact, some spiritual leaders require premarital counseling before conducting a marriage ceremony.
+Counselling might be offered through religious institutions as well.
+In fact, some spiritual leaders require premarital counselling before conducting a marriage ceremony.

-Premarital counseling can help couples improve their relationships before marriage.
+Premarital counselling can help couples improve their relationships before marriage.
 You’ll be encouraged to discuss topics related to marriage, such as:

 - Beliefs and values